jbromley94/Back-end-NC-NEWS/README.md

 Hello,
 You have made it to the README for my app - [jb-northcoder-news](https://jb-northcoder-news.herokuapp.com/).
 This API traverses the API through inputted routes.
-The API is fairly responsive in that for incorrect input you shall be met with an error message which not only informs you of an error having occurred but also why, and how to rectify the issue.
+The API is responsive in that for incorrect input you shall be met with an error message which not only informs you of an error having occurred but also why, and how to rectify the issue.

 ### Installing

-To acquire the files you shall have to use this snippet in the command line, make sure that you hade cd into the directory you wish to clone into :
+To acquire the files you shall have to use this snippet in the command line, make sure that you have cd'd into the directory you wish to clone into :

 ```
 git clone https://github.com/jbromley94/BE-FT-northcoders-news.git